Azure/embedded-wireless-framework/examples/CK_RX65N_GCCRX/README.md

 > _NOTE:_
 Device posistioning service (ENABLE_DPS_SAMPLE) part of the examples is not tested.
 It will be tested and available in future updates.

+# Examples using Azure RTOS NetX Duo PPP with EWF (Modem in Data mode)
+1. Acquire the necessary hardware and software: the Cloud Kit CK-RX65N, a Renesas RYZ024A PMOD, e2-studio.
+2. Connect to RYZ024A PMOD to CK-RX65N board on PMOD2 connector.
+Connect Host PC via USB cable to USB
+   Debug pin (J14) and  another USB cable to USB-Serial pin (J20).
+Also connect micro USB cable to RYZ024A micro USB pin.
+3. Open the ewf_netx_duo_ppp_ryz024a project in e2studio and edit the ewf_example.config.h to update
+   EWF_CONFIG_SIM_PIN and EWF_CONFIG_SIM_APN.
+4. Open Terminal at com port connection from the board and set it to 115200 8N1.
+5. Build and Run the ewf_netx_duo_ppp_ryz024a.
+Observe the logs in terminal.

+> _NOTE:_
+>1.
+The UDP echo test code is disabled in the ewf_example_test_netx_duo_ppp.c file.
+    If you have a UDP echo test server update the ewf_example_test_netx_duo_udp_echo_server_ip value
+	with the address of your UDP test server and enable the UDP test in ewf_example_ppp_mode_netx_duo_test function.
+>2.
+Some tests might fail if there was not packet received within the expexted time frame of the test code.
+>3.
+If the application gets terminated abruptly when the modem has entered data mode, the modem must be power reset before
+    running the application again.
+Alternatively you can send "+++" from any serial terminal to exit the modem from data mode
+	and rerun the application.
+This will be improved in the next update for EWF.